manchagd/file_sorting/README.md

 ## Description
 Inside the folder `src` you will find the class `FileSorting` with a class method `.run!`.
 Implement the logic to:
-1. Create a folder `result` for this exercise
+1. First, create a folder named `result`
-2. Create a Folder for each letter. e.g.: `result/a`, `result/b`, etc.
+2. Then, create a Folder for each letter. e.g.: `result/a`, `result/b`, etc.
-3. You will find many files in the `test_cases` folder.
+3. You will find several files in the folder named `test_cases`.
 Each file contains a string `title <some_title>` (this will be the name of the file), and the file should be placed inside the folder named with the initial, like this: `title abc` inside `result/a`

 Happy coding!